Self Tape Tools for Auditions

 If you do decide to get the ZV-1, a couple accessories I recommend are spare batteries and an L-bracket to allow you to access the battery and memory card without taking the camera off the tripod.

-Canon EOS M50 Mirrorless Camera
+Canon EOS R50

-If you do decide to get the M50, a couple accessories I recommend are spare batteries and a battery door plate to allow you to access the battery and memory card without taking the camera off the tripod.
+If you do decide to get the R50, a couple accessories I recommend are spare batteries and a battery door plate to allow you to access the battery and memory card without taking the camera off the tripod.

 Placeholder Image